ubclaunchpad/inertia/README.md

 - [Motivation and Design](#bulb-motivation-and-design)
 - [Development](#construction-development)

-## :package: Installation
+# :rocket: Usage

+All you need to get started is a docker-compose project, an Inertia CLI binary, and access to a virtual private server.

-To get started, just download an Inertia CLI binary for your platform from the [Releases](https://github.com/ubclaunchpad/inertia/releases) page.
-You can add this binary to your PATH or execute it directly to use the CLI:
+Inertia CLI binaries can be downloaded for various platforms in the [Releases](https://github.com/ubclaunchpad/inertia/releases) page.
+You can add this binary to your PATH or execute it directly to use the Inertia CLI:

 ```bash
 $> mv $INERTIA_IMAGE ./inertia